ECSH51525 - Introduction to high value dealers

 (b) into a bank account for the benefit of the other party to the transaction.

-In simple terms, this means an HVD can’t dismiss its responsibilities and avoid its obligations under the MLR 2017 simply because cash was paid to another person (for example, a supplier) or into a bank account.
 Where goods have been supplied, but the HVD did not handle the cash payment itself, for example, it instructed its customer to pay another person or deposit the cash over the counter into a bank account, the payment is still deemed to be a “payment in cash”.
-The firm or sole trader therefore falls within the definition of an HVD and must comply with the MLR 2017 such as the obligation to apply AML checks.
+The firm or sole trader therefore falls within the definition of an HVD and must comply with MLR 2017, such as the obligation to apply anti-money laundering (AML) checks.

 Informal Value Transfer System (IVTS)

-Some customers choose to make payments by IVTS and in those instances the HVD may never actually meet the invoice customer.
+Some customers choose to make payments by IVTS and in those instances the HVD may never actually meet the invoiced customer.
 The customer will say that the goods are being purchased by an agent and then shipped out to the end customer.
 The transactions are then carried out by agents in the UK, but they are not agents in the traditional sense, and may often be a family member, friend or business partner acting on behalf of the customer.

 By way of business

 An example of a ‘by way of business’ transaction would include an individual buying and selling cars with the intention of making a profit, but not a private individual selling a personal vehicle.
+For a more detailed explanation of ‘by way of business’ refer to ECSH 42525.

 Goods